Denis-7242/ShopEase/README.md

 - Click **category buttons** to filter by type
 - **Click on any product image or name** to view detailed information in a modal
 - View **star ratings** and **review counts** on each product card
+- Click the **heart icon** on any product to add/remove from wishlist

 ### Product Details & Reviews